 Yield Prediction is shown as ranges to indicate that there is a considerable degree of uncertainty in the estimate, e.g. from the seasonal weather forecast.
 However, even if the weather forecast turns out to be fairly correct and everything is managed well on the field: While Yield Prediction is likely to be precise, there is still no guarantee that actual yield will be within the predicted ranges.
 The reason for this is that yield is the result of a multitude of factors, and no crop model can cover all of them.
 Still, when applied in a suitable manner, Yield Prediction can provide valuable information for decision making, for instance when nitrogen fertilization amounts need to be decided.

-Take a look at the video for Satellite Module release.
-Check all the possibilities to work with satellite data, moreover, to combine it with FarmView and FieldClimate features for a full data integration.
+Take a look at the video for the Satellite Module release.
+Check all the possibilities to work with satellite data, moreover, to combine it with FarmView and FieldClimate features for full data integration.

 Among the several benefits, LAI-Dynamics Module offers:

 - Biomass Viewer graph: based on Leaf Area Index (LAI) quantification, at any given time, space (cropzone) and crop type.

 - Identify regional differences of growth development in the same CropZone: field variabilities and heterogeneity can be easily identified with satellite images together with biomass data.